sveinpg/build-your-own-react/README.md

 :trophy: Extend the `render()` method in `ReactDOM.js` to support primitive types by appending their value to the target element.

-To check if an element is a primitive type, you should rememeber:
+To check if an element is a primitive type, you should remember:

 :bulb: Primitive types are not represented with an object with a `type` field.